alphagov/datagovuk/datagovuk/content/data/README.md

 Filter Period to Total, filter Class to Total.
 Export columns 'Financial year', 'Tests', and 'Fails' to .csv.
 Invert financial year to be most recent at the bottom.
-Divide tests and fails by 1 million and rename columns (tests_millions, fails_millions).
+Divide tests and fails by 1 million, round to 2 decimal places, and rename columns (tests_millions, fails_millions).

 ### Storm overflows